LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas as LPG Fuel

 What LPG does to an engine is beneficial and how does an LPG gas auto work.

-Autogas engines have lower running costs.
+Autogas LPG fuel engines have lower running costs.

 Octane ratings over 100 allows for higher compression ratios, which can increase power output.